-Ribollita is a glorious hearty tomato, bean and bread stew or soup bulked out with greens my simpler version is vegetarian and delicious!
+Ribollita is a glorious hearty tomato, bean and bread stew or soup bulked out with greens my simpler version is vegetarian and delicious.

-It is for that reason that I add the bread each time I serve up rather than the more traditional way of throwing it in with the soup.
+It is for that reason that I add the bread each time I serve it up rather than the more traditional way of throwing it in with the soup.